Skip to content

 • The student is enrolled continuously (fall and spring semesters) in the same degree program.

-• The employee applies for the reduced tuition benefit each semester (including semesters where a scholarship may cover the entire cost of tuition).
+• The employee applies for the reduced tuition benefit each fall and spring semester (including semesters where a scholarship may cover the entire cost of tuition).
+Employees must also apply for the reduced tuition benefit for summer semesters, if the student will be attending, in order to receive the tuition reduction benefit.
+Students are not required to attend summer semesters in order to retain the legacy benefit.

 In the event there is a semester prior to the Fall 2031 semester where all three criteria are not met, the student will lose legacy status.
 In the event the student is unable to attend a semester because of a serious health condition, the employee may apply for a waiver of the second bullet for that semester.
 In no event will a student retain legacy status past the Summer 2031 semester.